Performative Learning Theory: Details on Case Study

 Different to Appendix~\ref{app:details-bound-gap}, we do not use PCA to reduce feature set dimension.
 Instead, we work with the full set of 28 features as decscribed in Section~\ref{sec:job-trainings} and~Appendix~\ref{app.details-data}.
 After normalizing (see Appendix~\ref{app.details-data}), this yields:

 So the diameter is $\mathcal{D}_{\mathcal{Z}} = \sqrt{28} = 2\sqrt{7} \approx 5.29$.

-and store predicted probabilities on the train and test sets in CSV files: \texttt{train\_predictions.csv} and \texttt{test\_predictions.csv}.
+We store predicted probabilities on the train and test sets in CSV files: \texttt{train\_predictions.csv} and \texttt{test\_predictions.csv}.
 Each file contains two columns: the true label $y_i\in\{0,1\}$ and the predicted probability $\hat p_i\in(0,1)$.

 We use confidence level $\delta=0.05$ and yielding a normal quantile of

 Furthermore, we use a normalized, compact parameter set $\Theta=\{\theta:\|\theta\|_2\le 1\}$.
 For logistic regression predictions $f_\theta(x)=\sigma(\theta^\top x)$, since $\sigma'(t)\le 1/4$,